Lab members

 Undergraduate student

-Mallory is a senior at the University of Miami, majoring in Ecology and Evolutionary Biology with a minor in Ecosystem Science and Policy.
-She is set to graduate in December 2025.
-Her passion for ecology deepened while studying abroad in San Cristóbal, Galápagos, where she gained hands-on experience in field research and witnessed the critical importance of conservation.
-Since then, she has been particularly interested in understanding and protecting Florida’s rich biodiversity.
-In the BioScales Lab, she is currently researching how the invasive Brown Anole (Anolis sagrei) affects native species and the structure of surrounding ecological communities.
+Mallory is a senior at the University of Miami, majoring in Ecology and Evolutionary Biology with a minor in Ecosystem Science and Policy, and is expected to graduate in December 2025.
+Her passion for ecology deepened during a study abroad program in San Cristóbal, Galápagos, where she gained hands-on field research experience and observed the importance of conservation firsthand.
+She is particularly interested in understanding and protecting Florida’s biodiversity.
+In the BioScales Lab, she investigates how the invasive brown anole (Anolis sagrei) affects native species and the structure of surrounding ecological communities.

 Rio